Ayse-Tekes-Kennesaw-State-University/Vibrations-and-Control-Virtual-Lab/README.md

 [![View Translational and Rotational Vibrations Virtual Lab on File Exchange](https://www.mathworks.com/matlabcentral/images/matlab-file-exchange.svg)](https://www.mathworks.com/matlabcentral/fileexchange/111285-translational-and-rotational-vibrations-virtual-lab)
-# Translational and Rotational Vibrations and Control Lab
+# Vibrations and Control Virtual Lab
 This repository includes translational, rotational, and control labs You can download and run simulations on MATLAB R2021b or newer versions of MATLAB.
 <p>